germanfrelo/setting-up-frontend-web-dev-project/README.md

 ### Verification

-Verify that Stylelint and its standard configuration are added as entries to the `"devDependencies"` attribute of the `package.json` file, like this:
+Verify that Stylelint and its standard configuration are added as `"devDependencies"` in the `package.json` file:

 ```json
 "devDependencies": {